 Come meet us at one of our monthly volunteer Farm Days, which include family-friendly service projects suitable for all interests, abilities and weather conditions, as well as an introduction to meditation and shared vegetarian lunch with our community.

-Visit our Living in Community page to learn more about our community philosophy and all of our residential program options.
+Visit our Living in Community page to learn more about our community philosophy and residential programs.

-Arrange an internship from as little as 2 weeks up to three months.
-Learn and serve on our farm for 25 hours per week, supported by daily guided meditation and/or yoga sessions, morning classes on universal spiritual principles, and a community of like-minded seekers committed to building a sustainable future.
+Arrange an internship lasting from two weeks to three months.
+Learn and help on our farm for 25 hours per week, supported by daily, guided meditation and yoga sessions, morning classes on universal spiritual principles, and a community of like-minded seekers committed to building a sustainable future.

 Long-term interns are encouraged and supported in deepening their learning through leadership roles such as tending and harvesting vegetables and orchard fruits, collecting and distributing farm fresh organic eggs, raw milk and cheese, managing volunteer farm days, and other special projects based on interest and availability.